 In 2013, I travelled to Freetown, Sierra Leone as a guest artist with the NGO Way Out Arts where I ran a comic workshop with the charity's members and in 2014, I was an Associate Artist with the London based criminal justice charity Only Connect for a year.

 In April 2017, I participated in the Iwati Parana AiR programme in the Peruvian Amazon engaging indigenous communities with 11 other international artists.
-I am currently participating in an artist residency at the Women at the Well charity supporting women exiting prostitution, human trafficking and substance misuse.
+I'm in the process of finishing a one year artist residency at the Women at the Well charity supporting women exiting prostitution, human trafficking and substance misuse.

-If you have any queries regarding my work contact me via email or phone noted below.
+If you have any queries please contact me via email or phone as noted below.

 E. firstname.lastname@example.org E. email@example.com M. 07909 145 741 Instagram. chrisllena Saatchiart/christinapeake